Harsh-tantia/portfolio/README.md

 Harsh Tantia - Frontend Developer Portfolio
 Welcome to my personal portfolio!
-I’m Harsh Tantia, a passionate Frontend Developer with a love for creating intuitive, responsive, and visually appealing web experiences.
+I’m, passionate Frontend Developer with a love for creating intuitive, responsive, and visually appealing web experiences.
 This repository showcases some of my work, including projects built with modern web technologies.
 I enjoy turning ideas into functional, user-friendly applications and am always excited to learn new skills and tackle new challenges.

 🚀 Technologies & Tools
 Here are some of the main technologies I work with: